lightchain/Land-Registery-And-Deeding/README.md

 http://www.bitcraze.se/2012/10/another-key-chain-camera-hack

-The pro and cons in terms of productivity, useability, image quality, reliability and so on for the various options should be investigated.
+The pro and cons in terms of cost, availability, productivity, useability, image quality, reliability and so on for the various options should be investigated.

 #9.
 Enter GPS Data